Thermostat Replacement on a Nissan Quest V6

 This is the last step in the repair, but if you don't do this right the whole repair is at risk.

 Bleeding the air out of the cooling system is very difficult on these vehicles.
 These are the steps that I follow, and I have always had good success finishing the repair this way.

 Set the heater to "hot" and turn on the blower full speed, start the engine and let run at idle.

 Stand by and add coolant (50/50 mix) slowly as the level goes down in the radiator.

 The vehicle should slowly reach operating temperature and the heater should become warm.

-Next, when the vehilce is COLD, carfully remove the radiator cap with a rag over the cap.
-There should be no pressure on the system if the vehicle is cold, but practice safety first and proctect yourself properly.
+Next, when the vehicle is COLD, carefully remove the radiator cap with a rag over the cap.
+There should be no pressure on the system if the vehicle is cold, but practice a safety-first approach and protect yourself properly.
 Repeat the above process, refilling and running the vehicle and allowing it to cool completely at each stage.
 The air will slowly purge out of the system.

 I would go through this process at least three times.
-Once confident that air is out of the system and the coolant level stabilzes, check for leaks, and test drive the vehicle varying speeds for several miles.
+Once you are confident that the air is out of the system and the coolant level stabilizes, check for leaks, and test drive the vehicle at varying speeds for several miles.

 I hope this has been helpful.
 I have done this repair many times, and the secret to success for me has been not taking any short-cuts.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.